Agile Octopus: is it worth it?

 All in all, Octopus customers with a smart meter can change to Agile with barely any effort, in barely any time.

-If you’re happy to change your electricity-related plans based on prices you get the day before, you can profit from the switch.
+If you’re happy to avoid peaks where possible and change your electricity-related plans based on prices you get the day before, you can profit from the switch.

 The more electricity your household uses, the more you’ll be able to save by shifting your usage, which makes this an excellent choice for homes with storage heaters or a heat pump.